Calvin Griffith: Allegations of racism

-However, Griffith's off-the-cuff remarks landed him in more serious trouble in September 1978, and drew charges of racism.
+Griffith's off-the-cuff remarks landed him in more serious trouble in September 1978, and drew charges of racism.
 Speaking at a Lions Club dinner in Waseca, Minnesota, Griffith was unaware that Minneapolis Tribune staff writer Nick Coleman was attending the gathering.
 The meeting proceeded in a question and answer format.
 Griffith began to make comments about specific players and about race in general.
-Coleman is quoted as saying “I was wincing the whole time thinking, you don’t want to say that.”
+Coleman is quoted as saying, "I was wincing the whole time thinking, you don't want to say that."
 At that point, Griffith interrupted himself, lowered his voice and asked if there were any blacks around.
 After he looked around the room and assured himself that his audience was white, Griffith resumed his answer stating:

 "I'll tell you why we came to Minnesota.
 It was when we found out you only had 15,000 blacks here.
 Black people don't go to ballgames, but they'll fill up a rassling ring and put up such a chant it'll scare you to death.
 We came here because you've got good, hardworking white people here."

 He went on to call Carew a "damn fool" for accepting a below-market $170,000 annual salary when he was actually worth "a lot more than that."
 Griffith denied charges of bigotry, but his Waseca remarks allegedly spurred Carew's trade before the 1979 season and "haunted Calvin for the rest of his life."